GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Supervisory Digital Services Specialist</span></em><br /><span>Office of Natural Resources Revenue (ONRR)</span>
     </p>
   <p>
-      <span>Maroya Faied has a Master's degree in Minerals and Energy Economics.
+      <span>Mayora Faied has a Master's degree in Minerals and Energy Economics.
 She has worked for the Office of Natural Resources Revenue for over 10 years.
-She currently manages a team responsible for the agency's public websites and committed to providing open and transparent federal data and information to the public.</span>
+She currently manages a team responsible for the agency's public websites and is committed to providing open and transparent federal data and information to the public.</span>
     </p>
   <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2bs2b"><em><span>From 5,000 to 0: Prioritizing Documents for Remediation</span></em></a>